 Q: Is there a prototype of a spiritual seeker?
 Can you describe a typical journey?

-Well, there really is no typical journey.
+There really is no typical journey.
 We all have our own path to follow.
-But here’s one that’s pretty classic.
-Being intensely raised in a particular religion and getting to an age of reason and finding fault with the religion.
+But here’s one that’s pretty classic: Being intensely raised in a particular religion and getting to an age of reason and finding fault with the religion.
 At this point, most seekers either immediately walk away or go more intensely into it to give it one last shot.
-And then either they get subsumed by it again or walk away for good.
-Or they come up for air and realize, “I’m on my own but I’m not on my own because I still know something greater exists.
-I just don’t know what to name it and I don’t know how I know that exists.
+Then they either get subsumed by it again or walk away for good.
+Or they come up for air and realize, “I’m on my own, but I’m not on my own because I still know something greater exists.
+I just don’t know what to name it, and I don’t know how I know it exists.
 I just know.
-So I can’t have a rational scientific philosophical argument with anybody because it’s not based on something I’ve read or on something somebody told me.
+So, I can’t have a rational, scientific, philosophical argument with anybody because it’s not based on something I’ve read or on something somebody told me.
 I just know.”
 It’s an unshakeable Knowingness.

-Many people don’t know how to share that or talk about it or do anything with this.
-It just kind of sits there, waiting for a light to shine on it so that it can recognize itself.
+Many people don’t know how to share that or talk about it or do anything with it.
+It just sits there, waiting for a light to shine on it so that it can recognize itself.
 It’s the teacher’s job to help you shine a light on it so you can recognize it.

 Q: What role does faith play?